 In this course, the cumulative learning experience is emphasized over individual aspects.
-Your goal is to apprentice yourself within our writing community and engage in a designed learning experience guided by a faculty mentor.
-The guidelines below spell out the terms of your work with the community and the expectations and standards.
+Your goal is to engage with our writing community.
+The guidelines below spell out the terms of your work with the community and the expectations.
 This agreement will allow you to advance your own educational goals and measure your own learning outcomes; it also expects you to contribute your learning to support the learning of others.